The cause of systemic sclerosis is unknown.

 Diffuse systemic sclerosis

 Systemic sclerosis without scleroderma (systemic sclerosis sine scleroderma)

 Diffuse systemic sclerosis often causes skin damage that is widespread throughout the body.
-People who have this type have Raynaud phenomenon Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more and gastrointestinal problems.
+People who have this type have Raynaud syndrome Raynaud Syndrome Raynaud syndrome, a functional peripheral arterial disease, is a condition in which small arteries (arterioles), usually in the fingers or toes, narrow (constrict) more tightly than normal in... read more and gastrointestinal problems.
 This type may progress rapidly.
-Major complications include interstitial lung diseases Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space.
-The interstitial space consists... read more , which affect the tissue and space around the air sacs of the lungs (alveoli), and a severe kidney problem called scleroderma renal crisis.
+Major complications include interstitial lung diseases Overview of Interstitial Lung Diseases Interstitial lung disease (also called diffuse parenchymal disease) is a term used to describe a number of different disorders that affect the interstitial space of the lungs.
+The interstitial... read more , which affect the tissue and space around the air sacs of the lungs (alveoli), and a severe kidney problem called scleroderma renal crisis.

 Systemic sclerosis without scleroderma rarely occurs without the skin tightening of scleroderma.
 However, people have antibodies in the blood characteristic of systemic sclerosis and have the same internal problems.